joycehwchan/top-rock-paper-scissors/README.md

 # Rock Paper Scissors

-A simple rock-paper-scissors game created with HTML, CSS and JavaScript.
+A simple rock-paper-scissors game created with HTML, CSS and JavaScript.<br>
 Project for the Odin Project.

 ### What I learned